 The appeal was subsequently listed on 17 April, 2023 before the Hon'ble Appellate Tribunal comprising inter alia the Ld.
 Chairman, at which time, the Hon'ble Appellate Tribunal was of the view that since the order dated 17th May, 2019 is ambiguous and does not explicitly stay the Final Order passed by the Adjudicating Authority, an appropriate application for modification/review of the order dated 17th May, 2019 may be filed by BCCI and / or other appellants to clarify the same.
-On the Adjudication Authority's request, the Hon'ble Appellate Tribunal also granted the Adjudicating authority further time to file its reply to the appeal.
+On the Adjudication Authority's request, the Hon'ble Appellate Tribunal also granted the Adjudicating Authority srequest, the Hon'ble Appellate Tribunal also granted the Adjudicating authority further time to file its reply to the appeal.
 The matter was directed to be listed on 18th July, 2023.

 On 11th July, 2023, BCCI filed an application before the Hon'ble Appellate Tribunal seeking review/clarification of order dated 17th May 2019 ("Review Application").
 On 18th July, 2023, notice was issued in the Review Application and the Adjudication Authority was granted liberty to file it's reply within a period of three weeks.
-The Review Application along the Appeal are now directed to be listed for hearing on 9th November, 2023.
+The Review Application along the Appeal were thereafter directed to be listed for hearing on 9th November, 2023.

-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2023
+SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2024